 The multi-state model demonstrated increasing speed of transitions with age, consistent with studies predominantly using phenotypic frailty assessments [21, 35].
 Within each age group, the longer time spent within severe frailty may be explained by a saturation effect of deficits for each individual, with no further frailty state transitions other than death possible.
 The model established that in addition to recognised risk factors for frailty (age and female sex), deprivation, Asian ethnicity and urban residence were independently associated with an increased risk of frailty transitions in all groups.
 This analysis shows that socio-economic factors such as deprivation, ethnicity and urban residence have a significant impact on frailty.
 Deprivation was the most important factor after age, with people living in the two most deprived IMD quintiles having earlier onset of frailty and faster progression.
 This aligns with previous studies suggesting that older people with greater socioeconomic deprivation spend longer in frail states [36-42].

-.
 Early onset in deprived groups, combined with the length of time that people spend in the severely frail state, suggests a long period of need associated with frailty and the importance of prevention across the life course to address inequity in frailty burden.
 Higher frailty onset and progression in people of Asian ethnicity explains differences in the prevalence of frailty with ethnicity observed in a London cohort [10], and suggests tailored approaches for different communities may be important.
 The higher transition rate in people living in urban areas indicates that geographical considerations might also be important, in line with recent results from a small English cohort which suggested that coastal communities might be at higher risk [43].
 Overall, the independent associations identified in this analysis indicate that targeted prevention, and intervention to slow progression, could be beneficial in reducing population impact of frailty.
 However, there is still limited evidence for clinical guidelines for preventing, delaying or reversing frailty, apart from in specific contexts, so significant investment in research to identify the most effective preventative strategies that enable people to remain in fit or mild frailty states is paramount [21, 44, 45].

-These findings are likely to be of particular importance when planning services, given that most frailty services are currently targeted at those aged 65 and over.
+These findings are likely to be of particular importance when planning services, given that most frailty services are currently targeted at those aged 65 and above.
 Although high prevalence of severe frailty in older age groups is the focus of considerable policy and practice attention, our analyses demonstrate that absolute numbers of younger old people with mild and moderate frailty exceed those of older people with severe frailty.
 This suggests that population-level preventative strategies are needed and could have more impact than a focus on severe frailty.
 It is also important to note that our analysis demonstrates that older age groups transition to higher levels of frailty faster than middle-aged adults.
 A population-level approach to prevention of frailty or slowing of frailty progression earlier in the life course is therefore likely to be a key strategy for long-term reduction of population morbidity, disability and service use.
 Further work is necessary to understand points in the frailty trajectory where intervention will have most impact at population level.
 Although it has been shown that people with more severe frailty have higher healthcare costs [46], analysis of the current and future population impact of frailty in terms of service use and costs is essential and is the focus of on-going work within this project [46].

 Limitations